|Cute and cuddly, sure, but kitten claws will cleave through solid steel!|

 |It's not a cat picture!
 This is actually an Armada blog and not a middle-aged woman's Facebook account!|

-- With Command 2, the Arquitens isn't too ponderous to command and it can hold enough command tokens to stock up on the odd turn it doesn't need a dial or work with token-generating effects like Comms Net or Tarkin.
+- With Command 2, the Arquitens isn't too ponderous to command and it can hold enough command tokens to stock up on the odd turn it doesn't need a dial.

 - Engineering 3 is average for a Command 2 small ship.
-It's not great but it's still enough to fix a shield and move one around (which is common when repairing an Arquitens).
+It's not great but it's still enough to fix a bad face-up crit or regenerate a shield and move a shield to bring a depleted hull zone back up to maximum shields.

 - One evade, two redirects, and a contain token offers an interesting defense token suite.
-Compared to something like a Rebel CR90, the Arquitens can handle itself much better at shorter ranges due to duplicate redirects and a contain, but it's not as proficient at taking fire at long range due to only one evade.
+Compared to something like a Rebel CR90, the Arquitens can handle itself much better at shorter ranges due to duplicate redirects and a contain, but it's not as proficient at dodging attacks at long range due to only one evade.

 - 5 hull is again pretty standard for a Command 2 small ship.

-- It means the Arquitens is one of the few Imperial ships (the other being the Gladiator, which is designed for a much different role) whose side arcs are superior to its front arc.
+- It means the Arquitens is one of the few Imperial ships (the other being the Gladiator, which is designed for a much different role) whose side arcs are superior to their front arcs.

-- The Arquitens is also the only Imperial small ship that's designed to excel at long-ranged combat, something its Raider and Gladiator co-workers just can't meaningfully do.
+- The Arquitens is also the only Imperial small ship that's designed to excel at protracted long-ranged combat, something its Raider and Gladiator co-workers just don't do.

 - When used under ideal circumstances, this allows an Arquitens to move ahead and keep turning inward to keep enemies in its side arcs while focusing on concentrate fire commands.

-- When used under awful circumstances, this means the Arquitens' end destination is extremely predictable and you get to watch horrified as your Arquitens sails into its inevitable death and all it can do is swivel at the end to show off before exploding.
+- When used under poor circumstances, this means the Arquitens' end destination is extremely predictable and you get to watch horrified as your Arquitens sails to its inevitable death and all it can do is swivel at the end to show off before exploding.

 Let's talk briefly about its arcs.
 Namely: